-- Scentre Group is a stapled entity comprising Scentre Group Limited, Scentre Group Trust 1, Scentre Group Trust 2 and Scentre Group Trust 3.
-The Boards of Scentre Group Limited, Scentre Group Limited (as responsible entity of Scentre Group Trust 2) and RE2 Limited (as responsible entity of Scentre Group Trust 3) are identical.
+Scentre Group is a stapled entity comprising Scentre Group Limited, Scentre Group Trust 1, Scentre Group Trust 2 and Scentre Group Trust 3.
+The Boards of Scentre Group Limited, Scentre Management Limited (as responsible entity of Scentre Group Trust 1), RE1 Limited (as responsible entity of Scentre Group Trust 2) and RE2 Limited (as responsible entity of Scentre Group Trust 3) are identical.
 Each Board has adopted a common Board Charter which sets out the objectives and responsibilities of the Scentre Group Board.
-Each Board Committee has the same membership and, for all purposes, operates as one "Scentre Group" Committee. - Reference to the date of appointment is to the date of appointment to Scentre Group Limited (formerly Westfield Holdings Limited).
+Each Board Committee has the same membership and, for all purposes, operates as one "Scentre Group" Committee.

+Reference to the date of appointment is to the date of appointment to Scentre Group Limited (formerly Westfield Holdings Limited).
 Scentre Group was established on 30 June 2014.
 Prior to the establishment of the Group, Scentre Group Limited formed part of the prior Westfield Group.